Cornetto noboringbits prints coordinate windows that meet any of the following:

 This programme loads the whole depth file to memory, thus would need tens of gigabytes of RAM.
-It is not memory-optimized because the assembly process already requires several hundred gigabytes of RAM.
+It is not memory-optimised because the assembly process already requires several hundred gigabytes of RAM.
 Therefore, the user is expected to have access to a computer with a large amount of RAM.

 Options: